 - news & events

-Combinatorial methods have been demonstrated to significantly reduce the cost and increase the quality of software testing As part of NIST's mission to advance the science of testing and measurement, we have conducted extensive analyses of software failure in real-world systems.
+Combinatorial methods have been demonstrated to significantly reduce the cost and increase the quality of software and system testing As part of NIST's mission to advance the science of testing and measurement, we have conducted extensive analyses of software failure in real-world systems.
 Combinatorial testing takes advantage of the interaction rule, which is based on our analysis of thousands of software failures.
 The rule states that most failures are induced by single factor faults or by the joint combinatorial effect (interaction) of two factors, with progressively fewer failures induced by interactions between three or more factors.
 Therefore if all faults in a system can be induced by a combination of t or fewer parameters, then testing all t-way combinations of parameter values is pseudo-exhaustive and provides a high rate of fault detection.
-Two primary tools can be used: ACTS, which generates tests, and CCM, to measure combinatorial aspects of test quality.
+Two primary tools can be used: ACTS, to generate tests, and CCM, to measure combinatorial aspects of test quality.

 Talks for 2014 (Kuhn): Cloud Tech & Government IT, Defense Strategies Inst., Sept.
 23-24, Alexandria; NASA IV&V Workshop, Sept 9-11, Fairmont, WV; Cyber Intelligence USA, June 20, Arlington; Cloud for Defense Symposium, Apr.
 25, Alexandria; NITRD/Natl Science Foundation, Apr.
 24; IEEE Intl Conf on Software Testing keynote, Apr.
 2, Cleveland, American Software Testing Qualifications Board keynote, Mar.
 26, San Francisco; US Census Bureau, Mar 13, Carnegie Mellon University, Feb 12